 "I know we don't have a truck!" yelled the Doctor, exasperated.

-Rose watched through the window as Reinette was brought into the ballroom and tried to take command of the situation.
-"Could everyone just calm down, please," she heard her say.
+Rose watched through the portal as Reinette was brought into the ballroom but still tried to take command of the situation.
 All of the droids were there, and it didn't look like she had much time.

 "Do what?" asked Mickey.